 Madagascar is one of the poorest countries in the world.
-People with disabilities often live in tragic circumstances.
+People with disabilities often find themselves living in truly tragic circumstances.

 Actions in process

-Handicap International is also running a mother and child health programme aimed at reducing mortality amongst mothers and newborns and improving access to services.
-Its main areas of intervention in this field include training health care professionals, making services accessible, and providing technical support.
+Humanity & Inclusion also runs a mother and child health programme which aims to both reduce mother and infant mortality and increase access to services.
+Its main interventions in this area are providing training for health personnel, making structures accessible, and offering technical support.

 Situation of the country

-The level of unemployment remains high and people with disabilities are not considered a priority.
-In addition, they suffer from high levels of discrimination in their communities.
-They are marginalised and their economic and social inclusion remains problematic.
-Less than 10% of children with disabilities attend school.
-Their lack of education also hinders their social inclusion when they grow up.
-Furthermore, intellectual disability is a particular taboo on the island.
+There is a high rate of unemployment and people with disabilities face specific difficulties.
+They are also subject to severe discrimination in their communities.
+Marginalised, their economic and social inclusion is still complicated.
+Less than 10% of children with disabilities are in education.
+This lack of education hinders their social inclusion when they become adults.
+Mental disability is a particular taboo on the island.